Pros

 Positive Shopify POS Reviews & Testimonials

-The most recent positive reviews available online mention the same things: Shopify POS makes running businesses simpler and keeps people better organized.
-Shopify POS receives high marks across review sites, including a rating of 4.3/5 (based on 3,900+ reviews) on G2.
+The most recent positive online reviews mention the same things: Shopify POS makes running businesses simpler and keeps people better organized.
 Some of the most common praises include:

 - Easy setup